 If you structure the SPIA policy “Joint Life with Installment Refund”, the joint annuitant is typically a spouse.
 In this case, if one of you passes away, the income stream continues uninterrupted and unchanged for the life of the surviving spouse.
 When the surviving spouse dies, whatever money is left in the SPIA account is distributed in payment form to the listed beneficiaries until the money is fully exhausted.
 Once again, the annuity company does not keep a penny.

 An SPIA Is a Life Expectancy Bet That Can Keep on Paying

 With a “Life with Installment Refund” SPIA structure, you are making a life expectancy bet with the issuing annuity company.
 They are on the hook to pay regardless of how long you live.

 However, if you or your spouse live past your life expectancy, there will not be money left in the SPIA account.
 Remember that an SPIA payment is a combination of a return of premium and interest, and is based on your life expectancy(s) at the time you start the income stream.
 Even if your SPIA account is at zero dollars….you will still receive your payment.

 Many people who have had their SPIA accounts at zero for over a decade are still receiving payments.
 Now that's transferring risk!

 When you request a SPIA quote from, ask for both “Life Only” and “Life with Installment Refund” quotes so you can see the payout difference between the two.
-With those 2 quotes, it should be possible to make an informed SPIA buying decision.
+With those two quotes, it should be possible to make an informed SPIA buying decision.